MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/respond-to-search.md

 * As characters are entered into the search box.
 * `initialRun` is set to true in your app manifest, you receive the invoke message as soon as the search command is invoked.
 For more information, see [default query](#default-query).

-This document gives a walk through on respond to user requests in the form of cards and previews, and the conditions under which Microsoft Teams issues a default query.
+This document guides you on how to respond to user requests in the form of cards and previews, and the conditions under which Microsoft Teams issues a default query.

 The request parameters are found in the `value` object in the request, which includes the following properties: